xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 2. **Negotiate the Price Down:**  Have your agent negotiate with the seller's agent to get your price down as low as possible.
 You should have two numbers you care about when you negotiate:
     - **Price A:** The price that if it goes any lower, it would not be worth it for the seller.
-    - **Price B:** The price that if it goes any higher, you will not be able to afford the down payment, or monthly payments, or lose too much of your reserve that you'd be house broke (or at a high risk of not getting approved by the coop board).
+    - **Price B:** The price that if it goes any higher, you will not be able to afford the down payment, or monthly payments, or lose too much of your reserve that you'd be house broke (or at a high risk of not getting approved by the co-op board).

     When you negotiate, make your first offer Price A. The seller is going to come back with a number between the listing price and Price A. Then you tell the seller your final offer is just below Price B. Take it or leave it.
 If the seller is motivated, he may simply accept Price B or counter with a number slightly higher than your final offer price, which should be close to Price B. If that happens, you accept immediately and get the ball rolling to sign the contract.
 If the seller refuses, walk away. {{< hl-text danger >}}It's critically important to walk away from a property you cannot afford.{{< /hl-text >}}